VTGare/boe-tea-go/README.md

 ## Documentation

-Current documentation is out of date, all these commands still work, but there are more their behaviour is subject to change.
+Current documentation is out of date.
+All these commands still work as documented, but there are more undocumented commands or missed features on documented ones.
+Also their behaviour is subject to change soon.
 I'll make sure Boe Tea is fully documented when I finally release its own fansy website.

 -   `bt!sauce` - tries to find original image source on SauceNAO or ASCII2D search engine.
     -   _Usage_: `bt!sauce <optional reverse search engine> <optional link>`.
 If reverse search engine is not present uses guild's default.
 If link is not present looks up for an attachment.